Skip to contents

 We are going to discuss the use of each parameter.

 Questions have a name, which is displayed as a summary in the Moodle question bank.
-We compose the name from the number of the question, the type of question that we have deduced and the beginning of its statement.
-For example, below is a generated question name.
+In the extended style, the name can be explicitly defined.
+However, if it is not defined—or in the case of the simple style—we generate the name by combining the question number (obtained from first_question_number parameter), the deduced question type, and the beginning of its statement.
+For example, the following is a generated question name.

 <?xml version="1.0" encoding="UTF-8"?>